What is business intelligence (BI)?

 Use data to better understand business performance

-The role of business intelligence is to improve a company’s overall performance and trajectory.
-A modern business intelligence tool can help organizations understand what happened, why it happened, and what needs to happen to optimize their operations better.
+A modern BI tool can help organizations understand what happened, why it happened, and what needs to happen to optimize their operations better.

 Take actionable steps in response to key performance indicators